Submission Preparation Checklist

 -

-Format: Text in manuscripts should be set out in double-spaced, indented (0.5 in. or 1.27cm) paragraphs.
-Please use a Times font (e.g. Times, CG Times, Times New Roman), size 12.
+Format: Text in manuscripts should be set out in double-spaced, indented (0.5 in. or 1.27cm) paragraphs, with consistent margins (1 in. or 2.47cm).
+Please use a Times font (e.g. Times, CG Times, Times New Roman), size 12pt.
 Do not include extra lines between paragraphs.
 (More on the manuscript details below.)

-Title Page: Include the title of your manuscript in bold capitalised text.
-You should also provide your name, affiliation, and contact information (including e-mail address) on a separate title page, which should be uploaded as a "supplementary file."
-The title of the paper should also be included on the first page of the manuscript (prior to the abstract).
+Title Page: If you are submitting a manuscript for single- or double-blind peer review, you must provide the title of your manuscript along with your name, affiliation, and contact information (including e-mail address) on a separate title page, and which should be uploaded as a Title Page.
+The title of the paper+ should also be included on the first page of the manuscript (prior to the abstract).

 Abstract: Include an abstract of 250 words or less on the first page of the manuscript.
-Please make sure that this abstract is about the entire paper and not an introduction to the paper.
+Please make sure that this abstract describes the entire paper+ and is not an introduction to the paper+.

 -